aimms/documentation/pro-release-notes.rst

 **Improvements**

--  Updated AIMMS PRO AppLauncher with the recent .NET verion 4.7 such that it can support the servers which uses TLS 1.3.
+-  Updated AIMMS PRO AppLauncher with the recent .NET version 4.7 such that it can support the servers which uses TLS 1.3.
 -  **Cloud:** Added validation for a 'Company CIDR' such that it validates the specified network range while adding a VPN connection for a cloud application database.
 -  **Cloud:** Added validation for a database 'Username' while creating a cloud application database.